uiFramer/hugo-theme-nightfall/exampleSite/content/about.md

 +++
 title = "About Me"
+description = "I'm a software engineer with extensive experience in software development.
+I specialize in Python, Javascript and PHP." date = "2025-03-25" aliases = ["about-us", "about-hugo", "contact"] author = "Hugo Authors"
 +++

-I'm a software engineer with extensive experience in software development.
-I specialize in Python, Javascript and PHP.

 # Areas of Expertise
 #### Python